 Epidemiological data is limited due to the rare nature of this finding and less than 100 cases have been published in the English language literature.
 In small case series and case reports, this mass is reported almost exclusively in the adult population with a female predilection (F:M 2:1)1-5.
-This entity has been in patients from a wide range of ages, with most being between 30 and 60 years-of-age 5.
+This entity has been described in patients from a wide range of ages, with most being between 30 and 60 years-of-age 5.

 Patients typically present with symptoms of obstructive hydrocephalus including nausea and vomiting.
-Additional symptoms due to mass effect on the optic chiasm and tracts are also seen with some frequency, depending on the size of the tumour.
+Additional symptoms due to mass effect on the optic chiasm and tracts are also seen with some frequency, depending on the size of the tumor.
 More specifically, endocrine imbalances and dysautonomia have been reported due to involvement of the hypothalamus 1-5.